dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 **Use Cases**:
 - Get reference to selected row from SearchResultsList
-- Get reference to selected item from RelatedStudiesList
+- Get reference to selected study from related studies
 - Get reference to selected item from any list control
 - Extract element metadata (name, automation ID) for logging
 - Validate selection state before performing actions